-On the 7th of January 2015, two hooded men attack the office of the satirical newspaper Charlie Hebdo.
-They kill eight members of the newspaper, including five famous cartoonists (Charb, Cabu, Wolinski, Tignous and Honoré), one guest of the newspaper, a maintenance agent and two police officers.
-121 When leaving the office, they are filmed shouting 'Allah Akbar' and shooting in the streets.
+On 7 January 2015, two hooded men attack the office of the satirical newspaper Charlie Hebdo.
+They kill eight members of the newspaper, including five famous cartoonists (Charb, Cabu, Wolinski, Tignous and Honoré), one guest of the newspaper, a maintenance agent and two police officers121.
+When leaving the office, they are filmed shouting "Allah Akbar" and shooting in the streets.
 They are rapidly identified as two brothers of Algerian origins, Chérif and Saïd Kouachi.
-Chérif has already been convicted in 2008 to three years of imprisonment for being involved in a terrorist network, and both of the brothers were allegedly militarily trained in Yemen, in 2011.
-122 A manhunt begins around Paris, while the president François Hollande declares that the 8th of January will be a day of national mourning, and triggers the Vigipirate plan at the 'terrorist attack' level, since the plan has been simplified in 2014, only comprising two levels of alert: 'Vigipirate' and 'Vigipirate terrorist attack'.
-On the next day, a police officer is killed in the street of Paris by a man and the anti-terrorism forces are immediately mobilised.
-On the 9th of January, the killer is identified as Amedy Coulibaly.
-He is a repeat offender, who radicalised with a Parisian Salafist network and who met Chérif Kouachi in prison.
-Simultaneously that day Coulibaly take hostages in Hyper Casher, a Jewish supermarket, while the Kouachi Brothers are found by the police forces and seek refuge in an empty printing company.
+Chérif has already been convicted in 2008 to three years of imprisonment for being involved in a terrorist network, and both of the brothers were allegedly militarily trained in Yemen, in 2011122.
+A manhunt begins around Paris. while President François Hollande declares that 8 January will be a day of national mourning, and triggers the Vigipirate plan at the "terrorist attack" level, since the plan has been simplified in 2014, only comprising two levels of alert: "Vigipirate" and "Vigipirate terrorist attack."
+On the next day, a police officer is killed in the street of Paris by a man and the anti-terrorism forces are immediately mobilised123.
+On 9 January. the killer is identified as Amedy Coulibaly.
+He is a repeat offender, who radicalised with a Parisian Salafist network and who met Chérif Kouachi in prison124.
+Simultaneously that day Coulibaly take hostages in Hyper Casher, a Jewish supermarket, while the Kouachi brothers are found by the police forces and seek refuge in an empty printing company.
 After intense fightings, the three terrorists are killed by police forces.
-During the hostage-taking, Coulibaly murdered four people and injured seven.
+During the hostage-taking.
+Coulibaly murdered four people and injured seven.

-&lt;sup>120 Bazin, 23/03/2012, accessed online.
+119 L'Obs, 24/03/2012, accessed online.